 Why Should I Read It?

-Reading Middlemarch is like binge watching 9 series of an intense drama on Netflix!
-Think House of Cards.
-Except like, so literary.
+Reading Middlemarch is like binge-watching 9 series of intense drama on Netflix!
+Think House of Cards, except like, so literary.
 Seriously, I got so addicted to reading my nightly instalment of Middlemarch.
-I was totally in the character too, think cups of tea, candlelight, comfy chair by the fire…I promise I stopped short of dressing like a Victorian (or did I?)
+I was totally in the character too, think cups of tea, candlelight, a comfy chair by the fire…I promise I stopped short of dressing like a Victorian (or did I?)

 So much happens in Middlemarch, that when you finally finish you just kind of sit there and think, well….wow.
-There’s characters you’ll love, characters you’ll love to hate, and characters you’ll hate and then love (it’s complicated).
-Additionally, one thing I Middlemarch by George Eliotdidn’t expect, but greatly appreciated, was George Eliot’s sarcasm.
+There are characters you’ll love, characters you’ll love to hate, and characters you’ll hate and then love (it’s complicated).
+Additionally, one thing I didn’t expect, but greatly appreciated, was George Eliot’s sarcasm.
 Her narrative voice carries the novel along and when you think that George Eliot was a woman who spurned custom to live with a man she wasn’t married to, a lot of the customs she highlights as ludicrous make sense.

 I feel like I learned more from Middlemarch than I did from a year studying Industrial Britain at school.
 Even better, it made all the arbitrary facts that percolate in my brain have context.
 Suddenly The Reform Act seems such a turning point for democracy.
 I really felt how trapped women were, with no rights and little independence.
 I felt, for that portion of time, I was experiencing things as they happened to the characters.